serina-chhem/productManagerInternTest2020/README.md

 ## Exercice 1

 1. Create a page with Video.js player.
-Generate P2P by opening 2 taps at the same time.
+Generate P2P by opening 2 tabs at the same time.
 2. Create 2 test pages using : Cloudfront stream and Level3 stream.
 Generate P2P by using contentIdGenerator.
 3. Bonus : Add a button to enable/disable P2P upload.

+### Recommendations for the documentation

+### Recommendations for the dashboard

+- Explain clearly what the Streamroot DNA does and what is the data shown

 ## Exercice 2